MGX INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Metagenomi, Inc. Investors With Substantial Losses Have Opportunity To Lead Class...

-Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Metagenomi, Inc. ("Metagenomi" or "the Company") (NASDAQ: MGX ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
+09, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Metagenomi, Inc. (“Metagenomi” or“the Company”) (NASDAQ: MGX) and certain of its officers.

 Class Definition